metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 - `iqn` (String) iqn is the target iSCSI Qualified Name.
 - `lun` (Number) lun represents iSCSI Target Lun number.
 - `target_portal` (String) targetPortal is iSCSI Target Portal.
-The Portal is either an IP or ip_addr:port if the port is other than default (typically TCP ports 860 and 3260).
+The Portal is either an IP or ip_addr:port if the portis other than default (typically TCP ports 860 and 3260).

 Optional:

 - `chap_auth_discovery` (Boolean) chapAuthDiscovery defines whether support iSCSI Discovery CHAP authentication
 - `chap_auth_session` (Boolean) chapAuthSession defines whether support iSCSI Session CHAP authentication
-- `fs_type` (String) fsType is the filesystem type of the volume that you want to mount.
-Tip: Ensure that the filesystem type is supported by the host operating system.
-Examples: 'ext4', 'xfs', 'ntfs'.
-Implicitly inferred to be 'ext4' if unspecified.
-More info: https://kubernetes.io/docs/concepts/storage/volumes#iscsi TODO: how do we prevent errors in the filesystem from compromising the machine
+- `fs_type` (String) fsType is the filesystem type of the volume that you want to mount.Tip: Ensure that the filesystem type is supported by the host operating system.Examples: 'ext4', 'xfs', 'ntfs'.
+Implicitly inferred to be 'ext4' if unspecified.More info: https://kubernetes.io/docs/concepts/storage/volumes#iscsiTODO: how do we prevent errors in the filesystem from compromising the machine
-- `initiator_name` (String) initiatorName is the custom iSCSI Initiator Name.
-If initiatorName is specified with iscsiInterface simultaneously, new iSCSI interface <target portal>:<volume name> will be created for the connection.
+- `initiator_name` (String) initiatorName is the custom iSCSI Initiator Name.If initiatorName is specified with iscsiInterface simultaneously, new iSCSI interface<target portal>:<volume name> will be created for the connection.
-- `iscsi_interface` (String) iscsiInterface is the interface Name that uses an iSCSI transport.
-Defaults to 'default' (tcp).
+- `iscsi_interface` (String) iscsiInterface is the interface Name that uses an iSCSI transport.Defaults to 'default' (tcp).
 - `portals` (List of String) portals is the iSCSI Target Portal List.
-The portal is either an IP or ip_addr:port if the port is other than default (typically TCP ports 860 and 3260).
+The portal is either an IP or ip_addr:port if the portis other than default (typically TCP ports 860 and 3260).
-- `read_only` (Boolean) readOnly here will force the ReadOnly setting in VolumeMounts.
-Defaults to false.
+- `read_only` (Boolean) readOnly here will force the ReadOnly setting in VolumeMounts.Defaults to false.
 - `secret_ref` (Attributes) secretRef is the CHAP Secret for iSCSI target and initiator authentication (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--iscsi--secret_ref))

 <a id="nestedatt--spec--runner_pod_template--spec--volumes--iscsi--secret_ref"></a>